Rural-Sourcing/mob-restaurants/README.md

   "apps": [
     {
       "root": "js",
-      "outDir": "dist/META-INF/resources",
+      "outDir": "src/main/resources/META-INF/resources",
  ```

- This tells angular were to find its typescript files, and where to build them too.
-We have to use a path that includes META-INF/resources in order for Maven to properly transfer the files to the project jar file.
+ This tells angular were to find its typescript files, and where to build them to where Spring Boot and Maven will automatically pull them in for inclusion in the jar file.

 Later in the same file we need to tell the linter to look in js instead of src